Project 332 – 2021

 For more than 20 years, TRAS has supported the 500 students and staff at Munsel-ling School, located in the Spiti Valley region of northern India.
-Residents of Spiti Valley experience harsh winter conditions — with temperatures often plunging to -30°C and below — which results in annual road closures between neighbouring towns for up to eight months of the year.
+Residents of Spiti Valley experience harsh winter conditions — with temperatures often plunging to -30°C and below — which results in annual road closures between neighboring towns for up to eight months of the year.
 The remoteness of Munsel-ling School means that self-sufficiency is of the utmost importance.

 This year, TRAS is fundraising to support the purchase and installation of 68 rocket stoves, which will replace all of the iron stoves at Munsel-ling School.
 These rocket stoves are made locally in Himachel Pradesh and installed by a merchant from the nearby town of Kaza.
 The iron stoves that are currently installed will be sold for recycling.